Azure/blobxfer/docs/10-cli-usage.md

 `blobxfer` supports both Storage Account access keys and Shared Access Signature (SAS) tokens.
 One type must be supplied with all commands in order to successfully authenticate against Azure Storage.
 These options are:
+* `--sas` is a shared access signature (SAS) token.
+This can can be optionally provided through an environment variable `BLOBXFER_SAS` instead.
 * `--storage-account-key` is the storage account access key.
 This can be optionally provided through an environment variable `BLOBXFER_STORAGE_ACCOUNT_KEY` instead.
-* `--sas` is a shared access signature (sas) token.
-This can can be optionally provided through an environment variable `BLOBXFER_SAS` instead.
+* `--sync-copy-dest-sas` is a shared access signature (SAS) token for the destination Azure Storage account for the `synccopy` command.
+This can be optionally provided through an environment variable `BLOBXFER_SYNC_COPY_DEST_SAS` instead.
+* `--sync-copy-dest-storage-account-key` specifies the destination Azure Storage account key for the `synccopy` command.
+This can be optionally provided through an environment variable `BLOBXFER_SYNC_COPY_DEST_STORAGE_ACCOUNT_KEY` instead.

 ### Concurrency
 Please see the [performance considerations](98-performance-considerations.md)